kopalov/GTAV-SH-Mod/Downloads/Dev/readme.md

+# Development Version.
+Very unstable expect bugs!

-#Dev versions.
-Very unstable, here for those who wants to help with debug and see what we are working on currently.
+**This version is for everyone who wants to help with debugging and want to have a first hand view on what we are working on currently**